 Our Scottish Rite degrees are in addition to, and are in no way “higher” than, Blue Lodge degrees.
 Scottish Rite work amplifies and elaborates on the lessons of the Craft.
 It should never be forgotten that termination of a member’s Symbolic Lodge standing automatically terminates his Scottish Rite membership, whether his rank be 4° or 33°.

-—The Valley of Rochester Ancient and Accepted Scottish Rite, What Is The Scottish Rite? (access October 15, 2020)
+The Valley of Rochester Ancient and Accepted Scottish Rite, What Is The Scottish Rite? (accessed October 15, 2020)

 Tell that to Brother Pike.
 Again, this contradicts common usage even within freemasonry.